onassar/PHP-JSON-Validation/README.md

 however the validating class/method must allow the correct number of parameters and their respect type, otherwise a PHP error will be thrown.

-### error (optional)
-This *optional* property ought to, but is not required, be an object containing the property that failed (eg. an email input, a password input) along with an error message for the failure.

-While in reality it could be anything (eg. an error code that is then logged; a url that the user is then redirected to), the above use-case has worked pretty solid for me.
-See below for examples of how localization could be used with errors.

 ### blocking (optional)
 This *optional* attribute/property, if included, ought to contain a boolean value, which intrinsically infers the rule&#039;s importance.